django/deps/draft/0010-new-governance.rst

    or such other venue, generally open to interested members of the public, as the Technical Board may direct.

-5. Each vote MUST be one of the following: "Accept", "Decline", or "Veto".
-Each of these options shall indicate that the voter desires the correspondingly-named outcome described above.
+5. Each vote MUST be one of the following: "+1", "0", or "-1".
 Each vote SHOULD be accompanied by an explanation of the voter's reasoning.

 6. Votes SHALL be counted as follows: the score of the proposal is an integer, and initially is zero.
-Each "Accept" vote adds one to the score; each "Decline" vote leaves the score unchanged; and each "Veto" vote subtracts one from the score.
+Each "+1" vote adds one to the score; each "0" vote leaves the score unchanged; and each "-1" vote subtracts one from the score.

 7. If a voting period ends and not all members of the Technical Board have voted, the vote SHALL be deemed incomplete if either: a